 In YuYu Hakusho, Hiei was a male fire demon that was born among a female race of ice demons.
-Males can only be born to ice demons if they were birthed by an outside male.
-According to the ice demons beliefs, males bring destruction, so the elders had him thrown off a cliff.
+Males can only be born to ice demons if they were sired by an outside male, which is forbidden.
+According to the ice demons' beliefs, males bring destruction, so the elders had him thrown off a cliff.
 This is what caused him to want to destroy the ice demons, but it was subverted in the end.
 Why?
 Because when he finally found them, he realized that the ice demons had very pitiful lives, so decided that leaving them alive was a worse punishment.
 No wonder Hiei has a lot of social problems.

 Yukina of all people is searching for her brother in an attempt to invoke the trope, believing he'll raze the place to the ground, and once asked Hiei to find him and give him the message not knowing that Hiei is said brother and had already opted for Cruel Mercy.

 Ai Enma does this to her village after the events which led to her death.